Rocky Marciano: Life after boxing

-After his retirement, Marciano entered the world of television and film, he made acting debut, playing a small role in the 1957 film The Delicate Delinquent.
+After his retirement, Marciano entered the world of television and film, he made his acting debut, playing a small role in the 1957 film The Delicate Delinquent.
 3 years later he appeared on the big screen once again as he played the deputy sheriff in College Confidentiall.
 In 1961 he began hosting a weekly boxing show on TV titled Main Event and later appearing in the Combat! episode "Masquerade" in 1963.
 Due to his celebrity status Marciano also made numerous appearances on late night talk shows and games show such as The Ed Sullivan Show'The Merv Griffin Show,'The Tonight Show Starting Johnny Carson along with making other minor acting appearances.
 For a brief period, he worked as a troubleshooting referee in wrestling (Marciano was a good wrestler in high school).
 He continued as a referee and boxing commentator in boxing matches for many years.
 He was also active in business as a partner and vice president of Papa Luigi Spaghetti Dens, a San Francisco-based franchise company formed by Joe Kearns and James Braly.

 Marciano had two children—a daughter, Mary Anne (born 1952), who died on June 3, 2011, of complications from a respiratory illness and a son, Rocco Kevin (born 1968).
 Mary Anne had several run-ins with the law in Florida in the 1980s and 1990s, getting arrested and charged with assault and armed robbery after previously serving jail time for cocaine possession.
 Joey Marciano, a professional baseball player, is a cousin twice removed.

 In late July 1969, shortly before his death, Marciano participated in the filming of The Superfight: Marciano vs. Ali.
 The two boxers were filmed sparring, then the film was edited to match a computer simulation of a hypothetical fight between them, each in his prime.
 It aired on January 20, 1970, with one version having Marciano winning and the second version having Ali winning.